 The fee system and food menu are available in English as well, to help international visitors feel more at ease.

 The maid staff here serve as dealers for different games on a rotation basis.
-You can specify a particular maid to be your dealer too, if you like!
+You can specify a particular maid to be your dealer, too, if you like!

-The casino games here follow standard rules accepted internationally, so many foreign visitors find it easy to enjoy their time here by communicating with the maid staff through the common language of the casino game they're playing.
+The casino games here follow standard rules accepted internationally, so many foreign visitors find it easy to enjoy their time here by communicating with the maid staff through the universal language of the casino game they're playing.

 All sorts of conversations take place at the same time as the games are ongoing.
 You might even hear phrases like "Moemoe Daburu (Cute Double)!" being shouted by those at the blackjack table, making you realize you're in a maid cafe after all.
-The ability to have engage the dealer in casual conversation as you play is something you can't do in an actual casino, and this adds to the shop's appeal.
+The ability to engage the dealer in casual conversation as you play is something you can't do in an actual casino, and this adds to the shop's appeal.